bloxbean/yaci-store/docs/overview.md

 - CertificateEvent
 - GenesisBlockEvent

+**Derived Events: Events published by stores**
+- AddressUtxoEvent
+- TxAssetEvent
+- TxMetadataEvent
+- DatumEvent
+- TxScriptEvent

 ### 2. Stores

-A "store" in Yaci Store is a specialized module designed for a specific data type or use case.
+A "**store**" in Yaci Store is a specialized module designed for a specific data type or use case.
 Each store has a set of capabilities:

 - Event Listening: Listen to events published by the core module.
 - Data Processing: Processes event data.
 - Data Persistence: Saves processed data to a dedicated persistence store.
 - REST Endpoints: Optionally provides REST endpoints for data retrieval.

-Available Store Implementations:
+**Available Store Implementations:**

 - **utxo:** Focuses on UTxOs, extracting them from transaction data.
 - **block:** Dedicated to handling and storing block data.
 - **transaction:** Takes care of transaction data.
 - **assets:** Manages data related to asset minting and burning.
 - **metadata:** Retrieves and processes metadata events.
-- **script:** Deals with the ScriptEvent, get dataum and redeemers.
+- **script:** Deals with the ScriptEvent, get datums and redeemers.
 - **staking:** Handles from stake address registration to pool registration and more.
 - **mir:** All about Mir data.
 - **Protocol Params:** Fetches protocol parameters from nodes via n2c.
-There are plans to expand its capabilities to store the history of protocol parameters.
+There are plans to expand its capabilities to store the history of protocol parameter updates.

-Additional Modules:
+**Additional Modules:**
 - submit: Enables transaction submissions to nodes, either through n2c or the submit API.

-Each of the mentioned stores is available as a Spring Boot starter.
+Each of the mentioned stores is available as a ``Spring Boot starter``.
 This means that integrating a specific store into your application is as straightforward as adding its Spring Boot starter as a dependency.

 ### 3. Aggregates

 Aggregates are modules that handle different kind of data aggregation.
 They are responsible for aggregating data from different stores and persisting them in a persistent store.
-Currently, the only available aggregate is "Account", which provides account balance related data.
+Currently, the only available aggregate is "**Account**" (experimental) , which provides account balance related data.
 It depends on the "utxo" store and the event published by utxo store.

 <a id="spring-boot-starter"></a>
 ## Yaci Store Spring Boot Starters